Portland’s Beach

 Does the parking lot fill up?

 Yes.
-On hot summer weekends, the lot fills by late morning and the park closes to additional vehicles.
-Arrive before 10 AM or visit on weekdays.
+On hot summer weekends the lot fills by late morning and the gate closes until cars leave.
+Arrive before 10 AM or visit on a weekday.